 As such, timing is important.
 If it is not a seller’s market, then you may not be able to sell the property as quickly as you would have liked.

 This could also mean that you would have just spent a ton of money doing up a property with little or no returns.

 If, on the other hand, you are looking to buy property more as a long-term investment, you can rent it out to tenants and use the cash flow from the rental income to grow your wealth in other ways.

 Here are a few useful guides in renting out your extra space in your house:

 - How To Make $200 FAST, With Your Extra Space

 - How to Start a Bed and Breakfast

 - 5 Ways to Make Money With the Extra Space in Your Home

 Again, timing is everything.
-Ideally, you would need to find a tenant who is willing to pay a rent amount that covers your mortgage repayments and gives you a little bit more as a profit.
+Ideally, you would need to find a tenant who is willing to pay a rent amount that covers your mortgage repayments and gives you a little bit more profit.